 43. INDUSTRIAL DESIGN.
-First semester.
+Second semester.
 2 credits.

 Prerequisite, 22 and Engineering Drawing 21.
 Consideration of the requirements for Industrial Design, of materials and processes and the carrying out of the full procedure in design to meet these requirements.

 45-46.
-DRAWING AND RENDERING.
+Drawing and Rendering.
 2 credits each semester.

-Basic course for training the eye in freehand perspective, composition and representation of still life, figures and landscape through the use of various mediums.
+Basic course in freehand perspective, composition and representation of still life, figures and landscape through the use of various mediums.

 50-51.
-DRAWING AND PAINTING.
+Drawing and Painting.
 2 credits each semester.